Luis Jiménez (footballer, born 1984): Al-Ahli Dubai

-On 29 June 2011, Al-Ahli Dubai announced that Jiménez had joined the club in four-year contract.
+On 29 June 2011, Al-Ahli Dubai announced that Jiménez had joined the club on a four-year contract.

-He had a successful first season, scoring 13 goals and featuring in most of it.
+He had a successful first season, scoring 13 goals and featuring in most of the games.
 In the 2012–2013 season, he won the Presidents Cup with Al Ahli.

 Magallanes

 In May 2022, while playing for Palestino, it was announced that Jiménez would play his last match as a professional footballer on Sunday 22 against Cobresal in the Estadio Municipal de La Cisterna.
 The result was a 3–1 win and Jiménez made an assist for the third goal.
-However, he returned to the football activity after signing with Primera B club Magallanes in July 19.
+However, he returned to football after signing with Primera B club Magallanes on July 19.

 International career

 Jiménez represented Chile U17 at the 2001 South American U-17 Championship and Chile U20 at the 2003 South American U-20 Championship.

 At senior level, he made his international debut on 28 April 2004, in a match against Peru.

-On 4 June 2005, Jiménez assisted Marcelo Salas' historic 35th goal with the national team, which made Salas Chile's top scorer ever.
+On 4 June 2005, Jiménez assisted Marcelo Salas' historic 35th goal for the national team, which made Salas Chile's top scorer ever.
 The goal came in a qualifying match against Bolivia which Chile went on to win 3–1.
 Four days later, he scored twice against Venezuela in another qualification match.

 Jiménez became captain of Chile during 2006 and also won the 2005–06 Chile Player of the Year award.
-However, he saw little national team activity under the direction of Marcelo Bielsa.
-On 19 June 2011, he returned in an international friendly against Estonia and was subsequently included by Claudio Borghi in the squad for 2011 Copa America.
-However, he stopped being called up since moving to Al Ahli.
+However, he saw little national team action under the direction of Marcelo Bielsa.
+On 19 June 2011, he returned in an international friendly against Estonia and was subsequently included by Claudio Borghi in the squad for the 2011 Copa America.
+However, he didn't receive any further international call-ups during his time at Al Ahli.

 In March 2021, after a 10-year absence, he was recalled by Martín Lasarte for a friendly match against Bolivia, in which he scored his third international goal.
 At 36 years and 282 days of age, Jiménez became Chile's oldest goalscorer.